KristenGarnier/RestauReactPouchDb/README.md

-# Grouped command to fastfood
+# Grouped order to fastfood

-This apps allow people form my school to pass command to fastfood all at once
+This apps allow people form my school to order to fastfood all at once

-Created with react and pouchDb
+Created with react, pouchDb and a bit of redux

+## Feature

+Real time update while students are making order ( Put two browser alongside, order from one, and see the other one update ( if you are on the order section ) )

 ## Happiness is 3 lines away